Approximate Bregman proximal gradient algorithm with variable metric Armijo--Wolfe line search: Numerical Experiments

 the functions $L\phi - f$ and $L\phi + f$ are convex on $\RR^n$, \ie, the pair $(f,\phi)$ is $L$-smad on $\RR^n$. \end{proposition} The subproblem of BPG cannot be solved in closed form if $p>1$ because its optimality condition is a $(p-1)$th polynomial equation.
 On the other hand, $\nabla^2 \phi(x) = I + (p-1)\diag(|x|^{p-2})$ is a diagonal matrix and $\tilde{\mathcal{T}}_{\lambda}(x)$ can be solved in closed form even if $g\not\equiv 0$~\cite[Remark 25]{Takahashi}.

 We compare ABPG-VMAW with ABPG~\cite{Takahashi}, the proximal gradient algorithm (PG) with a constant step-size, and PG with line search (PGL).
 We set $c_1 = 0.99$, $c_2=0.999$, $\mu =0.9$, and $\eta = 2$ for ABPG-VMAW and $c_1 = 0.99$ and $\delta=0.9$ for ABPG.
 Although $\nabla f$ is not Lipschitz continuous, PG uses the step-size $1/L$ given by~\eqref{L-smad-L}.
 Note that PG does not guarantee global convergence.
 PGL searches $\lambda_k > 0$ satisfying the descent lemma and uses the initial step-size $\lambda_0 = 1/L$ given by~\eqref{L-smad-L}~\cite[p.283]{doi:10.1137/1.9781611974997}.
-The initial point $x^0\in\RR^n$ is generated from \iid normal distribution.
-The maximum iteration is 1000.
+The initial point $x^0\in\RR^n$ is generated from an \iid normal distribution.
+The maximum number of iterations is 1000.
 The terminal condition is $\|x^k-x^{k-1}\|\leq 10 ^{-8}$.

 The problem setting is as follows.
 We generate the matrix $A\in\RR^{n\times m}$ and the ground truth $x^*\in\RR^n$, which has 10\% nonzero elements, from \iid normal distribution.
 We set $b=Ax^*$.
 For $(n,m)=(1000,700)$, $p=1.2$, and $\theta_p=0.1$, \cref{lp-result1} shows the objective function value $\Psi(x^k)$ and the accuracy $\|x^k-x^*\|$ at each iteration on a logarithmic scale and~\cref{lp-result2} shows those on the time axis.
 When $p = 1.2$, the gradient of $\|x\|^p_p$ is not Lipschitz continuous on $(-1,1)^n$.
 This is why PG and PGL are not guaranteed to converge to a stationary point in this setting.
 According to Figures \ref{obj-iter-1.2}, \ref{acc-iter-1.2}, \ref{obj-time-1.2}, and \ref{acc-time-1.2}, when $p = 1.2$, only ABPG-VMAW and ABPG converge within 1000 iterations, while PG and PGL do not satisfy the stopping condition.
 In particular, ABPG-VMAW meets the stopping condition in fewer than 200 iterations, which is significantly fewer than ABPG, which requires over 800 iterations.